AckerlyXu/heima/articles/active-directory/connect/active-directory-aadconnect-whats-next.md

 ---
-title: Azure AD Connect: Next steps and how to manage Azure AD Connect | Azure
+title: 'Azure AD Connect: Next steps and how to manage Azure AD Connect | Azure'
 description: Learn how to extend the default configuration and operational tasks for Azure AD Connect.
 services: active-directory
 documentationcenter: ''